flynnwebdev/gdi-featured-js-intro/class4.md

 ### Creating DOM Nodes

-The `document` object also allows us to create new nodes from scratch:
+The `document` object also allows us to create new nodes from scratch.

+We use the `appendChild` method to attach a new node in the desired location in the DOM tree.

 ```
 document.createElement(tagName)